JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 ---

-_One other person who possessed the very first edition of _The URANTLA Book_ was Leith Luckett.
+_One other person who possessed the very first edition of_ The URANTIA Book _was Leith Luckett.
 In June 1986 Leith presented some artwork at the Melbourne conference.
 It was on the theme “The Tapestry of Loving Service”.
 We have never before published this work, but we feel this is a good opportunity to do so.
 (The drawing takes 2 full pages, see pages 18 & 19)_

 ## Our Pacific Neighbours